corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 - return `Box<dyn Trait>` instead of `Self`, or
 - split the trait in two

+Continue reading to understand the tradeoffs between each approach.

 {% end %}

 {% info(title="Dyn Compatibility and Object Safety", icon="crab") %}